HDembinski/numba-stats/README.md

 ![](docs/_static/voigt.pdf.svg)
 ![](docs/_static/bernstein.density.svg)

-The functions `voigt.pdf`, `t.cdf`, and `t.ppf` do not run faster than the SciPy versions, because we call the respective SciPy implementation written in Fortran.
+The functions `voigt.pdf`, `t.cdf`, and `t.ppf` do not run faster than the SciPy versions, because we call the respective SciPy implementation written in FORTRAN.
 The advantage provided by `numba_stats` here is that you can call these functions from other numba-JIT'ed functions, which is not possible with the SciPy implementations.

 ## Documentation